whawty/auth/doc/SCHEMA.md

     <format-identifier>:<last-change>:<format specific string>

 `format-identifier` is a unique identifier for the hashing format.
-This id must not include a `:`. `last-change` is a unix time stamp and represents the last date/time when the password has been modified.
+This id must not include a `:`. `last-change` is a UNIX time stamp and represents the last date/time when the password has been modified.

 The rest of the file (first line excluded) is reserved for auxiliary data.